uptonking/note4yaoo/dev/ux-design-system-blog.md

 - With both ends of the abstraction spectrum carrying implications for the key functions of your design system, it should come as no surprise that you will end up with a mix of approaches.

+- The more mature a product or feature is, the more beneficial and feasible a configuration approach is.
+  - However, the iterative and low-level nature of customization makes it more suitable for prototyping and features which are bespoke, or are still subject to change.

+- Lastly, one size does not fit all.
+  - In viewing the pros and cons of these different approaches, think of how those tradeoffs relate to your company’s broader values.
+  - At Spotify, the ability for teams to work autonomously is highly valued, and thus we generally lean more towards customization as a result.
+  - Though we have the maturity to support a more configurable design system, that doesn’t mean we need to solve all of our challenges through configuration — it’s just another tool in the set that we can choose from.

 ## [7 Rules for Creating Gorgeous UI (Updated for 2020)](https://learnui.design/blog/7-rules-for-creating-gorgeous-ui-part-1.html)

 ### Light comes from the sky